alexander-pastukhov/writing-games-with-python-and-psychopy/05-guess-the-number-ai.Rmd

 ...
 ```

-Thus, turning the code into function is particularly useful when the reused code is complex but it pays off even if computation is as simple and trivial as in example above.
+Thus, turning the code into a function is particularly useful when the reused code is complex but it pays off even if computation is as simple and trivial as in example above.
 With a function you have a single code chunk to worry about and you can be sure that the same computation is performed whenever you call the function (and that these are not several copies of the code that might or might not be identical).

 Note that I put reusable code as the last and the least reason to use functions.
 This is because the other three reasons are far more important.
 Having a conceptually clear isolated and testable code is advantageous even if you call this function only once.
 It still makes code easier to understand and to test and helps you to reduce its complexity by replacing chunks of code with its meaning.
 Take a look at the example below.
 The first code takes the first symbol but this action (taking the first symbol) does not _mean_ anything by itself, it is just a mechanical computation.
 It is only the original context `initial_for_file = filename[0]` or additional comments that give it its meaning.
 In contrast, calling a function called _compute_initial_ tells you what is happening, as it disambiguates the purpose.
 I suspect that future-you is very pro-disambiguation and anti-confusion.
 ```python